Tommimon/advent-of-code-2020/riccardo-negri/13/x.md

 851 h - 437 i = -184
 ```

-## Now we have to solve this sistem remembering that all our variables are positive integers.
+## Now we have to solve this system remembering that all our variables are positive integers.
 It took me very long to find a way to solve this system given that the variables must be integers.
 I tried many websites and libraries, but none seemed to work.

 Then, after a couple hours, I found what I was looking for: "Solving a system of linear diophantine equations using the Hermite normal form of an integer matrix via the Havas-Majewski-Matthews LLL-based algorithm" at http://www.numbertheory.org/php/axb.html